-Hawkesbury Council has commissioned this report to outline how the community can attain these benefits in the bushfire and flooding affected village centres.
-From there, this report identifies key projects to implement in the short-term utilising available Recovery Grant money as well as strategies for long-term investment.
-In doing so, this project has aligned with local community need, Resilient Sydney and Resilience NSW priorities, strategy from all tiers of government and addresses key priorities outlined in the Community Strategic Plan.
-This ensures community needs are met when investing in resilient services and that future development considers the place character and local values unique to each Centre.
+Hawkesbury Council h commissioned this report to outline how the community can attain these benefits in the bushfire and flooding affected village centres.
+From there, this report scoped a blue-print for town centres that identifies key projects that could be implemented in the short-term as well as strategies for long-term investment.

+In doing so, this project has aligned with local community need, Resilient Sydney and Reconstruction Authority priorities to ensure community needs are met when investing in resilient services and that future development considers the place character and local values unique to each Centre.